UQ-RCC/hpc-docs/guides/FairShare.md

 * Once some jobs have finished the user's jobs will start to wait longer.
 This is normal and expected.
 * This will not stop the user from submitting jobs and jobs will still start running once they have made their way up the queue.
 * Priority of jobs in the queue are recalculated with every job finishing (of any user) and new jobs starting.
+* The fair share amount for each user is based on the total number of users registered in Bunya accounting groups.
+Bunya accounting group owners and administrators are advised to remove any user who has left their group promptly as this will increase the fair share amount of each user on Bunya.
+* Fair share is calculated per Bunya user.
+Being a member of more than one Bunya accounting group does not increase a user's fair share.
+Being in more than one Bunya accounting group is also a violation of RCC policy unless it has been discussed with and approved by RCC.

 ### Useful commands